datastax/terraform-provider-astra/docs/resources/pcu_group.md

   max_capacity      = 10
   reserved_capacity = 2
-  description       = "PCU group for production databases" }
+  description       = "PCU group for production databases"
+  # You can uncomment the line below to park the group
+  # The group must be created first as a resource before parking can be performed successfully
+  # parked = true
+}

 # Create a PCU group with custom settings